caboose014/SavantProfile_PlexHomeTheater/README.md

 This profile requires that you are running Plex Home Theater 1.0 or above.

-You need to enable TCP control of Plex Home Theater by modifying the GUIsettings.xml file:
+You need to enable TCP control of Plex Home Theater by modifying the GUIsettings.xml file, This must be done while PHT is not running:

 ~/Library/Application Support/Plex Home Theater/userdata/guisettings.xml